shutterstock 1713810451

 Who has to pay VAT?

-All businesses are subject to VAT and must pay tax on their sales.
-VAT is first invoiced to the customer and then paid to the tax office.
+All businesses, from startups to multinational corporations, are subject to VAT regulations and must pay tax on their sales revenue.
+In this process, VAT is initially invoiced to the customer and subsequently remitted to the tax office, a crucial aspect of VAT compliance for businesses.

-The VAT charged to businesses and service providers by other companies, and service providers can be claimed as input tax from the tax office.
+Regarding B2B transactions, other companies’ VAT charged to businesses and service providers can be reclaimed as input tax from the tax office.
+This is an essential part of VAT management and can significantly impact a company’s cash flow.

 When must VAT be paid?

-In general, all business transactions are subject to Value-added tax.
-However, as is so often the case in tax law, there are numerous exceptions.
+In general, all business transactions are subject to VAT.
+However, as is often the case in tax law, there are many exceptions.

 Subject to VAT: